East Coast College and Lowestoft Sixth Form stands against racism

 Celebrities, corporations, music labels and sports stars vowed not to post on their accounts on what is being called Blackout Tuesday following the death of George Floyd.
 Those that took part were encouraged not to buy or sell any products to mark this day.
 It spread across social media as people shared black squares to show solidarity with the Black Lives Matter movement.

 The movement became controversial as people used the hashtag #blacklivesmatter which then meant that it removed important posts about protests and made information hard to find and reduced donations to charities and the sharing of petitions that are important.

 Know that it is never ok.
 Always report it.
 Never put yourself in an unsafe position but tell someone when it is safe to do so.
 Offer support to the person.

 If you feel safe to raise it in the moment do, if not, speak to a person in authority who can help you with it.
 At home this could be your parents, carers or other family members, in the community it could be the police or a community group, at college it could be a teacher or other member of staff.
 Do not ignore racism when you see it.

-Childline have some useful resources on this:
+Childline have some useful resources on racism and racial bullying.